Skip to main content Skip to main navigation

 Superannuation and your business

-Your superannuation is possibly one of the biggest investments you will have.
+Your superannuation is possibly one of the biggest investments you’ll have.
 Putting extra money in as a salary sacrifice, as well as from after-tax income (non-concessional contributions), will grow your retirement funds.
-There are limits to respect here, so speak to your adviser to choose the best strategy for you.
+There are limits to respect here, so speak to your financial or tax adviser to choose the best strategy for you.

 And if you have a family business you might want to consider a family trust structure.
 Trusts are quite complex, and you'll need to talk to an accountant and lawyer to ensure yours is established properly.